 The piece in the picture below, I used a finer sandpaper with a hand sander.

 For this technique you add petroleum jelly over areas that would generally be worn naturally over time BEFORE you paint the final paint color.
 You will need to have a base coat in either a contrasting color or stain.
 Once you have paint over the Vaseline, let it dry completely then lightly sand over the areas.

-Here is a good post that demonstrates this technique: Anna White
+Here is a good post that demonstrates this technique: How to Distress Paint with Vaseline

 To add age to your paint, you can use a glaze or antiquing wax.
 This technique is all about working quickly.
 You want the product to go on easily and be able to remove most of it, with only a hint of the color left.
 This will give you the look of the paint turning color over time and naturally wearing.